grebdioZ/ag2_experiments/README.md

 This was taken and adapted from the AG2 examples.

-Note that at least *I* could not get this to work with the OpenAI Azure backend and had to use a local Ollama server, see the Important Notes / Issues section below.
+Note that at least **I** could not get this to work with the OpenAI Azure backend and had to use native OpenAI or a local Ollama server, see the Important Notes / Issues section below.

 ## Structure